-- Vanilla: Add ½ teaspoon vanilla extract at Step 3.
+- Vanilla: Add ½ teaspoon vanilla extract in Step 3.

-- Cinnamon: Add ½ teaspoon cinnamon at Step 3.
+- Cinnamon: Add ½ teaspoon cinnamon in Step 3.

 - Flour type: Substitute cake or pastry flour for the all-purpose flour (see below for notes about how each flour affects the finished product).